 Summer is, not surprisingly, the most popular time to visit Ireland.
 Spring and autumn see plenty of tourists too.
 But there are great reasons to visit Ireland in the winter—here are the top 10.

 The winter is upon us.
 Temperatures are dropping, the rain is falling, and the days are shortening.
 However, the lights are up, the festive period is booming, and the Christmas mood is roaring.

-Ireland in winter is a truly unique spectacle.
+Ireland in winter is a truly unique spectacle and one of the best winter destinations in Europe.
 From its natural phenomenons to its memorable traditions and bustling cities, you will come away from your trip wanting more.